camilchp/rust-image-generation/README.md

 $ ./julia animate <real_part> <complex_part> <image_size_in_pixels> <nb_of_frames> <path_to_frames> <format>
 ```

+### Colorscale

+I quickly got frustrated with (for my purposes) complicated crates for handling color.
+Thus, i made my own gradient calculator library, taylored for my needs : it spits out a Vec of any amount of colors, linearly switching between as many colors as you want.

 ## Raytracer :

 My second rust project was a simple raytracer :